lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial8/tutorial.rst

 ..  container:: figurelegend

-    a) Evolution of the system temperature, :math:`T`, as a function of the time, :math:`t`, during the polymerization step.  b) Evolution of the three reaction counts, corresponding respectively to the polymerization of two styrene monomers (Rxn 1), the  addition of a styrene
+    Figure: a) Evolution of the system temperature, :math:`T`, as a function of the time, :math:`t`, during the polymerization step.  b) Evolution of the three reaction counts, corresponding respectively to the polymerization of two styrene monomers (Rxn 1), the  addition of a styrene